frebib/the-kuruma-sutra/2-prison-break.md

 # Heist 2: The Prison Break
 ## Setup 1: Plane
-* Pilot - needs to be good at fighting
-* Ground Team - Have lots of armour plus Karumas
+### Roles
+**Pilot** - Needs to be good at flying, have reasonable armor and health - likely to take a few hits **Ground Team** - Should be semi-decent at combat, AP Pistol or Micro SMG suggested *Cars* - Minimum of 1 Karuma, 3 to 4 Karumas preferred.

+###The Mission
-* Take up to 4 Karumas up the eastern highway to McKensie airfield - don't follow yellow line, turn off [here](insertscreenshot.here)
+* Take up to 4 Karumas up the eastern highway to McKensie airfield - see fastest route [here](##ss##)
-* Ground Team and Pilot clear first wave of Vagos
+* Put on your mask, and start shooting Vagos.
-* Prioritize people around hangar to clear path for pilot
+* Prioritize people around hangar to clear path for pilot - by the sides of hangar and containers opposite the hangar are good areas
-* On audio cue ("Vagos cellphone going loco!") to signify next wave, Pilot gets to the Velum.
-Ground team clears runway
-* Pilot steals the Velum
+* Pilot gets to the Velum when clear as possible - this should be before second wave of cars
+* While Pilot gets in to Velum and starts taxiing, ground team clear the runway of cars - ram them with Karumas to clear the runway
+* As soon as the runway is clear, pilot should take off.
+Take the plane to LSI as instructed, you will not encounter any more resistance.
-* Ground Team clean up rest of Vagos, and leave area.
+* Ground Team should now simply kill the rest of the Vagos.
+To speed this up, try and intercept them as they drive down the roads towards the runway.
+* The last Vago car will spawn on the bridge near the hangar, try to have someone nearby to speed things up
+* When all Vagos have gone leave area.
+Head towards Sandy Shores to pick up more armor if it is required.

+##WIP \/ \/

 ## Setup 2: Bus
 * Take 4 Karumas up eastern highway